EighteenZi/rocksdb_wiki/Allocating-Some-Indexes-and-Bloom-Filters-using-Huge-Page-TLB.md

 See Linux Documentation/vm/hugetlbpage.txt for details.

 #### Configure
-Here are where the feature is available to use and how:
+Here is where the feature is available to use and how:

 1. mem table's bloom filter: set Options.memtable_prefix_bloom_huge_page_tlb_size to be the huge page size

 2. hash linked list mem table's indexes and bloom filters: when calling NewHashLinkListRepFactory() to create a factory object for the mem table, pass huge page size into the parameter huge_page_tlb_size.

 3. PlainTableReader's indexes and bloom filters.
 When creating table factory for plain tables using NewPlainTableFactory() or NewTotalOrderPlainTableFactory(), set the parameter huge_page_tlb_size to be the huge page size.